rakudo-p5/v5/STATUS.md

         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regexp_noamp.v5:9<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regexp_noamp.v5:9<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regexp_noamp.v5:7<br />
+  in any  at t/spec/re/regexp_noamp.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_notrie.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regexp_notrie.v5:12<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regexp_notrie.v5:12<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regexp_notrie.v5:10<br />
+  in any  at t/spec/re/regexp_notrie.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_qr.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regexp_qr.v5:7<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regexp_qr.v5:7<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regexp_qr.v5:5<br />
+  in any  at t/spec/re/regexp_qr.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_qr_embed.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regexp_qr_embed.v5:8<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regexp_qr_embed.v5:8<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regexp_qr_embed.v5:6<br />
+  in any  at t/spec/re/regexp_qr_embed.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_qr_embed_thr.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>No such symbol '&amp;useithreads'<br />
-  in method &lt;anon&gt; at src/gen/CORE.setting:11588<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12025<br />
-  in any  at src/gen/Metamodel.nqp:2671<br />
+  in any  at gen/parrot/Metamodel.nqp:2691<br />
-  in any find_method_fallback at src/gen/Metamodel.nqp:2659<br />
+  in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
-  in any find_method at src/gen/Metamodel.nqp:946<br />
+  in any find_method at gen/parrot/Metamodel.nqp:946<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in block  at t/spec/re/regexp_qr_embed_thr.v5:7<br />
+  in any  at t/spec/re/regexp_qr_embed_thr.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_trielist.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regexp_trielist.v5:13<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regexp_trielist.v5:13<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regexp_trielist.v5:11<br />
+  in any  at t/spec/re/regexp_trielist.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_unicode_prop.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>===SORRY!=== Error while compiling t/spec/re/regexp_unicode_prop.v5<br />
-Variable '$IS_EBCDIC' is not declared<br />
+Variable '$1' is not declared<br />
 at t/spec/re/regexp_unicode_prop.v5:68<br />
 ------&gt;                $::IS_EBCDIC⏏ ? ['!\x{7f}',  '\x{80}',            '!\</td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp_unicode_prop_thr.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>Could not find file './thread_it.pl' for module ./thread_it.pl<br />
+  in any load_module at lib/Perl5/ModuleLoader.nqp:65<br />
-  in any load_module at src/gen/ModuleLoader.nqp:204<br />
+  in any load_module at gen/parrot/ModuleLoader.nqp:181<br />
   in block  at t/spec/re/regexp_unicode_prop_thr.v5:4<br />
+  in any  at t/spec/re/regexp_unicode_prop_thr.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left'>re/substT.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/subst_amp.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>